 Moose – If you are hoping to spot moose on your trip to Rocky Mountain National Park, a good place to see them is in the Kawuneeche Valley, but we’ve spotted a couple this summer on the east side of the park at Sprague Lake and here at the Beaver Ponds along Cub Lake trail.
 Did you know moose can swim?
 You can learn more fun facts about moose on the National Park Service’s website.

-Elk – September 1st began the elk mating season or ‘rut’.
+Elk – Elk mating season or ‘rut’ begins September 1st.
 During this time, the park closes down areas in the evening until early morning (5pm to 7am).
 These areas include Horseshoe Park, Upper Beaver Meadows, Moraine Park, Harbison Meadow and Holzwarth Meadow.
 Closures remain in effect until October 31st. (more info)

 Snakes – According to this video clip by Nick Molle, Rocky Mountain National Park does not have poisonous snakes, but you can find garter snakes like the ones we spotted in the meadows by water.